 10-92 STATE ORGANIZATION AND GENERAL ADMINISTRATION 2514 (Cont.)

-E. Training and Competency Evaluation for Non-Employees.-- for the training and competency evaluation costs of an individual not employed by a NF if that individual has a commitment from a NF to be employed.
-Any reasonable documentation (e.g., letter from NF) is acceptable proof that the NF intends to employ the individual. ’
+E. Training and Competency Evaluation for Non-Employees.--FFP is provided for the training and competency evaluation costs of an individual not employed by a NF if that individual has a commitment from a NF to be employed.
+Any reasonable documentation (e.g., letter from NF verifying the employment offer) is acceptable proof that the NF intends to employ the individual.
+In the case of a nurse aide who is employed by (or who has received an offer of employment from) a facility not later than 12 months after completing a State approved training and competency evaluation program or a competency evaluation program, provide for the reimbursement of the costs incurred in completing such program.
+Prorate reimbursement to the nurse aide over a reasonable period of time during the individual’s period of employment.
+You may select the period of time over which payments are made to the aides.

-F. Submitting Claims for FFP.--Submit claims for NF expenditures for the facilities’ costs for NATCEPs as State administrative expenditures on the Form HCFA-64.
+F. Submitting Claims for FFP.--Submit claims for NF expenditures for the facilities’ costs for NATCEPs and CEPs as State administrative expenditures on the Form HCFA-64.

-Claim State administrative expenditures for the NATCEPs , including any services performed by the survey agency or other State agency as provided for within the written interagency agreement, on the Form HCFA 64.10 or 64.10p.
+Claim State administrative expenditures for the NATCEPs and CEPs, including any services performed by the survey agency or other State agency as provided for within the written interagency agreement, on the Form HCFA 64.10 or 64.10p.

 Continue to claim the survey agency’s expenditures for survey and certification duties on Form HCFA-2824.

 G. Enhanced Funding for Skilled Professional Medical Personnel (SPMP).-State expenditures for employees who qualify as SPMP may be reimbursed at a 75 percent matching rate under §1903(a)(2)(A) of the Act.
-If these SPMP are performing NATCEP , those expenditures are matched at the enhanced rate specified in §1903(a)(2)(B) until .
-As of that date, the matching rate for SPMP involved with NATCEPs reverts to 50 percent under §1903(a)(2)(B) of the Act regardless of their qualification for 75 percent matching under §1903(a)2)(A) of the Act.
+If these SPMP are performing NATCEP and CEP activities, those expenditures are matched at the enhanced rate specified in §1903(a)(2)(B) until October 1, 1990.
+As of that date, the matching rate for SPMP involved with NATCEPs and CEPs reverts to 50 percent under §1903(a)(2)(B) of the Act regardless of their qualification for 75 percent matching under §1903(a)2)(A) of the Act.

-H. FFP for Administration of the Nurse Aide Registry.--§
+H. FFP for Administration of the Nurse Aide Registry.--You are required to establish and maintain a registry of all individuals who have satisfactorily completed a State approved NATCEP or CEP.
+You must ensure that the names of the individuals who are either deemed to have met the nurse aide training and competency evaluation requirements or are granted waivers from the competency evaluation requirements are placed in the nurse aide registry.
+You may not impose any charges on a nurse aide relating to the registry.
+Information to be contained in the registry and availability of such information must be in accordance with requirements set forth in §1919(e)(2)(B) of the Act.

+A NF must not use an individual as a nurse aide unless the facility has inquired of any State registry believed to include information concerning the individual.

+Allocate a portion of the costs to establish and maintain the registry to Medicare using a ratio based on the number of participating facilities certified for each program.

 Section 1903(a)(2)(B) of the Act specifies the matching rate for NATCEPs and CEPs, but it does not apply to expenditures incurred in complying with the nurse aide registry requirements.
 Those expenditures are reimbursed under §1903(a)(7) of the Act and are matched at the 50 percent rate with no enhancement.